khanaisahana/khanaisahana/README.md

 <h1 align="center">Hello 👋, I'm Sahana Khanai</h1>
 <h3 align="center">A passionate software developer from India</h3>
-<p>Aspiring software and web developer with a background in Computer Science and Engineering.
-Pursuing a degree set to culminate in July 2023 at JCER Belagavi.
-Possessing a strong foundation in Python, Software Development, C programming, HTML, CSS, JavaScript, PHP, MySQL, Tkinter, Git & GitHub.
+<p>As a recent graduate of Jain College of Engineering and Research with a Bachelor of Engineering in Computer Science and Engineering, I have acquired a strong foundation in web development, artificial intelligence, and data analysis.
+I have demonstrated my academic excellence by achieving a CGPA of 9.15 and receiving the gold medal for my outstanding performance in the VTU final exam.

+I have also gained valuable practical experience as a Software Development Intern at NSREEM, where I applied HTML, CSS, and JavaScript to design and develop interactive and responsive web interfaces.
+I contributed to client projects, exceeding expectations by translating requirements into visually appealing user experiences.
+I also engaged in backend development using PHP, ensuring efficient server-side functionality.
+Additionally, I participated in code reviews and continuous learning, refining my coding practices and staying updated with industry trends.

+Furthermore, I have honed my skills and knowledge in artificial intelligence as an Artificial Intelligence Intern at KnowX Innovations Pvt Ltd. I showcased my proficiency in Python by developing a password manager using Tkinter, integrated with MySQL and Python.
+I also led a project on credit card fraud detection, using the Random Forest algorithm.
+I thrived in dynamic teams, fostering open communication and synergy with cross-functional teams.
+I applied analytics to extract insights and solve AI challenges.

+I am passionate about web development and artificial intelligence, and I am eager to apply my skills and insights to make a meaningful impact in the professional world.
+I am excited to explore new opportunities and challenges that align with my interests and goals.
+I am confident that I can bring value and innovation to your team with my proven track record and unwavering determination.
 I am able to efficiently analyze information and reach optimal solutions.

 My love for technology and continuous learning drives me to explore new horizons, while my "Big-Picture" thinking and ability to imagine and create is a key strength.
 I am an adaptable, intelligent, and proactive problem-solver with a deep understanding of software and programming.